jaycody/web-app-tests/README.md

     - techniques:
         - [Page Object Model]
     - provide a test interface for developers and staff
 - Step 6.
+Feedback - Recommendations - Alternatives
+    - this is not a final step - it's an ongoing process
+    - **Feedback:**
+        - actively pursue it.  invite it.  assume it's non-optional
+    - **Recommendations:**
+        - remain open to the outcome rather than attached to the process (regardless of who created it from scratch)
+    - **Alternatives:**
-Review alternative methodologies
+        - Review alternative test methodologies and frameworks
         - test automation tools change daily, act accordingly
         - build an evolvable framework
         - **list of possible alternative**
             - [Robot Framework]
                 - Robot Framework is a Python-based keyword-driven test automation framework with an easy-to-use tabular syntax for creating test cases.
 Its testing capabilities can be extended by test libraries implemented either with Python or Java.
 Users can also create new keywords from existing ones using the same simple syntax that is used for creating test cases.

+__________________________________

+###7.
+Defect Management
+- error reporting:
+    - pytests
+    - Dashboard on SauceLabs
+    - triggered emails
+    - In-office Alert System involving bright lights and loud sirens
+         - [triggered when Raspberry Pi detects reported error]
+- bug tracking
+    - Homejoy's current system?
+    - Asana
+    - Jira

 _______________________________

-###Resources and Notes
+###8.
+Resources and Notes
 - [Page Object Model]
     - [Martin Fowler's article](http://martinfowler.com/bliki/PageObject.html)
         - A page object wraps an HTML page, or fragment, with an application-specific API, allowing you to manipulate page elements without digging around in the HTML.